 Stage 5 – Packaging Options

 Reviewing the packaging you use on a regular basis means that you will keep on top of any inappropriate packaging use and handling problems.
-Proven ways to reduce packaging issues include investing in a box sealer machine, and trying new types of packaging, for example.
+Proven ways to reduce packaging issues include investing in a box sealer machine and trying new types of packaging, for example.
 As tempting as it is to go for the cheapest packaging option, you should weigh up this cost-saving at the beginning of the product’s journey with the potential costs of damage in transit and an unhappy customer at the end.
-It is often wiser to spend a little more on packaging and save yourself hassle in the long run.
+It is often wiser to spend a little more on the packaging and save yourself the hassle in the long run.